olimortimer/sublime-snippets/README.md

 </table>

 ## Installation
-- To install one snippet: drop the snippet in directory [Sublime Text 2 installation directory]/Packages/User/
+- To install one snippet: drop the snippet in directory '~/Library/Application Support/Sublime Text 3/Packages/User'
-- To install all snippets: drop the entire directories "html" and "javascript" in [Sublime Text 2 installation directory]/Packages/User/.
+- To install all snippets: drop the entire directories "html" and "javascript" in '~/Library/Application Support/Sublime Text 3/Packages/User'